prymitive/karma/README.md

 #### DEBUG

 Will enable [gin](https://github.com/gin-gonic/gin) debug mode.
+This will configure to print out more debugging information on startup.
 Examples:

     DEBUG=true
     DEBUG=false